southeastwind13/web-scraping/README.md

-This project create for setup the web scraping template and it will use for the future project test.
+This project create for setup the web scraping template and it will use for the future project.